-Hosts for all rounds of championship competition are expected to arrange for the playing/singing of the national anthem of the United States of America ("The Star Spangled Banner"), before the first match of each session of the championships.
+Hosts for all rounds of championship competition are expected to arrange for the playing/singing of the national anthem of the United States of America before the first match of each session of the championship.
 The tennis committee expects the coaches and student-athletes competing in that contest to remain on the courts during the presentation of the anthem.